t413/t413.github.io/_posts/2014-07-30-sms-conversion.md

 ---
 layout: post
-title: "Damn useful SMS conversion"
+title: "Universal SMS Conversion Tool"
 tags: [tools, github, python]
 ---

-Getting a new iPhone or Android phone?
+Working on a project at INQ Mobile I started this tool to convert downloaded Google Voice messages to native Android smsmms.db sqlite databases.
+I was doing local analytics and wanted a big real-world dataset.
+I built what I called *Android-SMS-DB-importer* to import six years of SMS history from two iPhones, Google Voice, and Android into one Android smsmms.db file.
+Since then I've expanded the tool's scope to be a universal SMS translator.

+There are lots of real use cases for such a tool.
+Migrating from/to iPhone from/to Android?
 Leaving Google Voice?
 Want a searchable CSV, JSON, or XML file of your conversations?
-Making a sweet app and you want to run on *all* your past texts at once?
+Also making a sweet SMS processing app and you want to run on *all* your past texts at once?
 Want to move all your messages from your past into a new, date-sorted, database?
+It should be ready to roll.

 {% highlight bash linenos=table %}
 git clone git@github.com:t413/SMS-Tools.git